niklasramo/palikka/README.md

 ###.Deferred.prototype.then()

 Chain deferreds.
 Returns a new deferred.
-Thrown errors will be automatically silenced and will fall down the `.then()` method chain until they are "caught" with `.then(null, onRejected)`.
-Note that `.onRejected()` and `.onSettled()` callback methods will not catch thrown errors.
-They can access the error, but it will continue to fall down the `.then()` method chain.
+An error thrown inside either of the callback arguments will be automatically silenced causing the returned deferred instance to be rejected.
+When one of the deferred instances within the chain of `.then()` methods is rejected all the following deferreds in the same chain will also be rejected until the error is "caught".
+An error in the `.then()` chain can only be caught using the **onRejected** callback argument of a `.then()` method, e.g. `.then(null, onRejected)`.
+Note that [`.onRejected()`](#deferredprototypeonrejected) and [`.onSettled()`](#deferredprototypeonsettled) methods can only access the error, they can not catch the errors.

 **Syntax**